Pistachio vs Walnut - Health impact and Nutrition Comparison

 According to the study, the daily intake of these nuts does not significantly affect weight gain.

-Nuts are one of several foods that have beneficial effects for people with type 2 diabetes due to their unsaturated fats and fiber content.
+Nuts are several foods that have beneficial effects for people with type 2 diabetes due to their unsaturated fats and fiber content.

-Based on the study, 100 people with type 2 diabetes, consuming 1 tablespoon of walnut oil a day for 3 months resulted in an 8% decrease in fasting blood sugar .
+Based on the study, 100 people with type 2 diabetes consuming one tablespoon of walnut oil a day for three months resulted in an 8% decrease in fasting blood sugar .

 According to the study, individuals with type 2 diabetes showed a 9% reduction in fasting blood sugar after eating 25 grams of pistachios twice a day .

 Researchers suggest that eating nuts can be beneficial for cardiovascular health.
 For example, according to one study, eating walnuts can help lower blood pressure in people with high blood pressure .
-Another study shows that walnuts can decrease low-density lipoprotein cholesterol that is considered a major risk factor for cardiovascular disease .
+Another study shows that walnuts can decrease low-density lipoprotein cholesterol, a significant risk factor for cardiovascular disease .
 Several studies have shown the cholesterol-lowering effects of pistachios.
 Pistachios are associated with reduced LDL cholesterol and increases in HDL (good) cholesterol .

 Eating walnuts can be good for your gut and can support the health of your microbiota.
 According to a study, a daily intake of 43 grams of walnuts can increase beneficial bacteria, including those that produce butyrate, a fat that promotes gut health.

-Studies have also found that there is a link between an increase in gut bacteria and a lower risk of heart disease after the walnut diet .
+Studies have also found a link between an increase in gut bacteria and a lower risk of heart disease after the walnut diet .

 Blood Vessel Health

-Endothelial dysfunction is characterized by reduced vasodilation, which is the major factor of heart disease.
-Pistachios are a great source of L-arginine, which is converted into nitric oxide in the body, a compound that plays an important role in vasodilation.
+Endothelial dysfunction is characterized by reduced vasodilation, which is the primary factor of heart disease.
+Pistachios are a great source of L-arginine, converted into nitric oxide in the body, a compound that plays an essential role in vasodilation.
 Nitric oxide causes blood vessels to dilate by signaling the smooth cells in the endothelium to relax.
-According to the study, 42 patients who daily consumed 40 grams of pistachio after 3 months showed improvements in markers of endothelial function and vascular stiffness .
+According to the study, 42 patients who daily consumed 40 grams of pistachio after three months showed improvements in markers of endothelial function and vascular stiffness .

-Walnuts contain amino-3 acid and strong antioxidants which have anti-inflammatory effects.
+Walnuts contain amino-3 acids and potent antioxidants, which have anti-inflammatory effects.
 Based on several studies, adding walnuts to the diet may improve cognitive function and reduce the risk of progression of mild cognitive impairment and Alzheimer's disease .